slau8/slau8/README.md

 ### Hello! 👋 I'm Shannon Lau, a software engineer and multidisciplinary creator.
 Let's build human-centered experiences, together.

 I'm hyped about ubiquitous technologies with functional design.
-Cameras, headphones, smart devices, electric skateboards — if it turns on, it's fair game.
-My vision is to reimagine and expand these tangible experiences.
+Speech-to-text tools, cameras, headphones, smart devices, electric skateboards, and more — I envision a future where our interactions with computers are subtle; while they're the backbone of some of our daily systems, our focus remains on our lived experience and the grounded reality of interacting with one another.

 Currently, I'm engineering safer, smarter, and connected streets with [Cavnue](https://www.michiganbusiness.org/reports-data/success-stories/cavnue-cav-corridor/).